AzamatMuminov/etl-pipeline-api/README.md

 ✅ Loads data into a PostgreSQL database
 ✅ Includes logging for monitoring ETL process
 ✅ Supports environment variables for better security
+✅ Supports Docker for easier setup and deployment

 ## Requirements